Santana homers, Indians beat Twins 4-3 to avoid sweep

+CLEVELAND (AP) — With the AL Central in danger of slipping away for the Cleveland Indians, Carlos Santana delivered.

-CLEVELAND (AP) — Carlos Santana hit a solo home run that broke a seventh-inning tie and the Cleveland Indians avoided a sweep against the AL Central-leading Minnesota Twins with a 4-3 win on Sunday.
+Santana, coming off his first career All-Star appearance, hit a solo home run that broke a seventh-inning tie and the Indians avoided a sweep with a 4-3 win over the first-place Minnesota Twins on Sunday.

+“We lost the first two, but came back in the game today,” Santana said.
+“It’s great.
+It’s positive.
+We’re playing good baseball.”

-Santana, coming off his first career All-Star appearance, lined an 0-2 pitch from Trevor May (3-2) into the right-field seats for his 21st homer of the season.
+Santana lined an 0-2 pitch from Trevor May (3-2) into the right-field seats for his 21st homer of the season.

-Adam Cimber (5-2) pitched 1 1/3 innings and worked out of two jams.
-The right-hander struck out Nelson Cruz with the bases loaded to end the seventh and whiffed Miguel Sanó with the tying run on second to finish the eighth.

-Brad Hand pitched the ninth for his 24th save in 25 opportunities.
-Second baseman Jason Kipnis misplayed Ehire Adrianza’s grounder to start the inning, but Hand struck out the next three batters, including Jorge Polanco in a matchup of All-Stars.

 Bieber, who struck out the side in his one inning against the NL on Tuesday night in front of a hometown crowd, took a three-hit shutout into the seventh before Minnesota rallied with three runs and tied the game.

 Two replay reviews — both resulting in a Minnesota batter being hit by a pitch — played a major role in the inning.

+Bieber, who was given a loud ovation when he took the mound to start the game, admitted the unusual inning was frustrating.

+“That’s the way the game is,” he said.
+“Sometimes things don’t go your way.
+Unfortunately that’s kind of what replay is for.”

 Luis Arraez drew a leadoff walk in the seventh and Mitch Garver was hit by a pitch, a call that was upheld after a Cleveland challenge.
-Marwin González’s single scored Arraez and Sanó’s single loaded the bases.
+Marwin González’s single scored Arraez and Miguel Sanó’s single loaded the bases.

 Bieber’s 0-2 pitch to Jake Cave was ruled a foul ball, but the Twins challenged the call.
 The replay showed the ball hit Cave on the hand, forcing in a run and cutting the lead to 3-2.

-Bieber struck out Jonathan Schoop and was relieved by Oliver Perez.
+Bieber struck out Jonathan Schoop and was relieved by Oliver Pérez.
 Max Kepler’s bloop hit to center tied the game.
-Polanco struck out and Cimber whiffed Cruz.
+Jorge Polanco struck out and Cimber whiffed Cruz.

 José Ramírez gave Cleveland a first-inning lead with a run-scoring double.
 Greg Allen and Tyler Naquin had RBI singles in the fourth.

-Twins All-Star José Berríos allowed three runs in in five innings.
+Twins All-Star José Berríos allowed three runs in five innings.
 The right-hander, who also pitched a scoreless inning against the NL, hasn’t won since June 6.

+“We showed them why we’re in first place,” he said.
+“It was another competitive game in the fight for the division.”

 Twins center fielder Byron Buxton was out of the lineup after leaving Saturday’s game.
 He made a head-first, diving catch on Oscar Mercado’s sinking liner in the eighth.